venkatasubhashm/Analog-lab-EE2901/README.md

 **Simulation 6** - Final Integration

-Go thru the README.md file present in each of the directive to know more about the simulation.
+Go thru the README.md file present in each of the directory to know more about the simulation.